 Although there are a number of giftshops in this area, don’t let that fool you into thinking that the look is all that is left of the traditional life style of Edo period Japan.
 Many of the buildings are still inhabited by local families; some of whom allow guests to stay as a guesthouse.
 Moreover, a number of the on-site restaurant staff provide the same home-made, local food for day visitors as they would for their overnight guests.

 One of the local dishes that is famous in Ouchi-juku is ‘negi-soba’.
-Negi means onion in Japanese, so you may assume that this dish consists of soba noodles, and onions cooked in a certain way.
-In fact, negi soba includes soba noodles and toppings, which you are supposed to eat with a long green onion, occasionally chewing off the end to mix the flavor in with the rest of your meal.
+Negi means leek in Japanese, so you may assume that this dish consists of soba noodles, and leeks cooked in a certain way.
+In fact, negi soba includes soba noodles and toppings, which you are supposed to eat with a leek, occasionally chewing off the end to mix the flavor in with the rest of your meal.

-I loved the taste of the soba, and I really liked the very traditional interior of the restaurant in Ouchi-juku, but I have to say that the taste of the onion was super strong!
+I loved the taste of the soba, and I really liked the very traditional interior of the restaurant in Ouchi-juku, but I have to say that the taste of the leek’s flavour was super strong!
 I could still taste it at dinner time!
 But it was a really fun experience.

 For more information on Ouchi-juku, please click here!

-Ouchi-juku is included in the Minamiaizu 3 day route displayed below here, so click on the route for more information on this!
+Ouchi-juku is included in the Minamiaizu 3 day route I made.
+Click on the picture below for more information on this!